Skip to main content

 • Clean the Fryer or Pan: Before reusing, clean the fryer or pan thoroughly to prevent flavors from transferring between batches of food.

-Despite this potential risk, it’s important to repeat that seafood is a very important part of a healthy diet.
+Despite any potential risks, it’s important to repeat that seafood is a very important part of a healthy diet.
 So, while it’s important to be aware of these concerns, they should be balanced with the many health benefits of including seafood in your diet.

 HOW TO ADD IT TO YOUR DIET

-Here are some ways to incorporate more seafood into your diet:
+Here are some ways to incorporate more seafood into your diet and improve your health:

 • Start Your Day with Seafood: Seafood for breakfast is a great way to get started.
 For instance, you could add your favorite fish or shellfish to your scrambled eggs or top off your bagel with smoked salmon.

 • Swap Out that Same Old Protein: Jazz up your favorite recipes by swapping meat for fish and shellfish.
-Seafood is naturally low in saturated fats and high in key nutrients, making it a healthy and tasty protein alternative.
+Seafood is naturally low in saturated fats and high in key nutrients, making it a healthy and tasty protein source.
+Salmon burgers or tuna patties make great alternatives to traditional beef hamburgers.

 • Cook Once, Eat Twice: With a little planning, you can stretch your favorite seafood products into two delicious dishes.
 Simply cook the fish or shellfish all at once, immediately set some aside in the refrigerator, and use that extra portion for a new dish the next day.